 If you do decide to travel, be aware that most of the value added by your trip is going to be in socializing: getting closer to clients and partners, better understand their world and their point of view.
 For this reason, we recommend you take time to spend with the key people you are visiting.
 A good rule of thumb is to spend at least three nights out.

 Make sure that your colleagues and the community (including people you do not know, or who have not even joined Edgeryders yet) make the most of your trip by carefully documenting what you learned.
 In most cases, this is best done by writing a post in the appropriate category if this platform.
 Be mindful of the client’s confidentiality needs: they might require that the documentation is not shared publicly.

-Air travel (and also other traveling) results in direct greenhouse gas emissions.
-We strongly suggest to follow this policy in any Edgeryders project to deal with this:
+All travel (but esp. air travel) results in direct greenhouse gas emissions.
+We strongly suggest to follow the following policy in any Edgeryders project to deal with this fact:

 When we have to travel because remote collaboration is not possible, we allocate an adequate amount of the project budget to the compensation of the travel emissions.

 The idea is to bake emission compensation right into the project budgets of all our project applications.
 That is hard to decline for any client, avoids any budgetary issues later, and may even

 How to measure.
 Before compensating, you should estimate the amount of greenhouse gas emissions produced by your trip:

 - For air travel.
 A good tool that includes factors such as aircraft type, intermediate stops and route-specific aircraft occupancy is the ICAO Carbon Emissions Calculator.